 Certainly not Nancy Jo Pepper, a 1959 graduate of West Virginia Wesleyan College, whose grandfather, Claude O. Law, was the first president of the college’s Board of Trustees.

 “It was the place to be on campus,” she remembers.
 “If you wanted to meet somebody, you’d meet them at the SCOW.”

 Pepper and many other alumni have made a point of taking their spouses, children and grandchildren to tour Wesleyan, their “Home Among the Hills.”

 They’ve wanted the people they love to see Wesleyan through their eyes – its majestic brick buildings tucked into a wooded landscape filled with tall trees and flowering gardens, dotted with historic benches and decorated by flowing fountains.

-Pepper and many others journey back during Homecoming – scheduled for Oct.
-10-13 this year.
+Pepper and many others journey back during Homecoming.
 But any time of year is a great one to take a trip back in time to revisit Wesleyan’s historic campus and soak in the charm of the welcoming Appalachian community of Buckhannon, nestled snugly in the scenic mountains of north-central West Virginia.